MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-00-installation.md

 > [!Note]
 > Python support is presently available only on Visual Studio for Windows; on Mac and Linux, Python support is available through Visual Studio Code.
 See [questions and answers](overview-of-python-tools-for-visual-studio.md#questions-and-answers).

 1. Download and run the latest Visual Studio 2017 installer for Windows (Python support is present in release 15.2 and later).
-If you have Visual Studio installed already, run the Visual Studio installer and skip to step 2.
+If you have Visual Studio installed already, run the Visual Studio installer and go to step 2.

     > [!div class="nextstepaction"]
     > <a target="frameTarget" href="https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15&rid=34347&utm_source=docs&utm_medium=clickbutton&utm_campaign=python_gettingstarted">Install Visual Studio 2017 Community</a>